RensDimmendaal/llmfix/README.md

 ### Make it work on other platforms

 This is a Mac only app.
-You can modify it for other platforms by replacing the rumps menu bar functionality.
-It's the only part that's platform specific.
+You can modify it for other platforms by:

+1. replacing the rumps menu bar functionality.
+2. replacing the screenshot functionality (we use mac specific features to detect active monitor).